mcbuehler/FP-GAN/README.md

 ## Quick Start
 For more detailed step by step instructions see below.
+0. Install requirements
-1. Download the datasets: MPIIFaceGaze and UnityEyes
+1. Download the [datasets](http://mbuehler.ch/public_downloads/fpgan/data.zip): MPIIFaceGaze and UnityEyes
 2. Create a config file for the FP-GAN
 3. (optional) Train the feature consistency models for eye gaze and/or landmarks consistency
 3. Train the FP-GAN model